 Leveraging my past experiences in university research and as a licensed professional engineer with an international engineering consulting firm, I understand the creative and problem solving processes in the development of intellectual property.
 I counsel clients on implementing effective intellectual property strategies that include value-enhancing solutions.
 In addition to advising U.S.-based companies, I also assist foreign entities on various business issues as they consider furthering their activities into the U.S. market.

 I execute effective strategies for procuring U.S. and foreign patents in software, mechanical, electromechanical, and materials science technologies.
 I further work with clients on opinions, as well as post-issuance matters including enforcement, inter partes review, and other post-grant proceedings.
-My representative experience includes a variety of technologies such as wearable devices, digital healthcare solutions, software-based systems, microfluidic systems, medical devices, optical systems, imaging systems, propulsion systems, battery systems, consumer goods, composite materials, and infrastructure systems.
+My representative experience includes a variety of technologies such as wearable devices, digital healthcare solutions, software-based systems, microfluidic systems, medical devices, optical systems, imaging systems, computer hardware, propulsion systems, battery systems, consumer goods, composite materials, and infrastructure systems.

 Patent-eligible subject matter continues to be an issue, particularly for software and computer-implemented inventions.
 This area of law continues to evolve following the Alice Corp. v.
-CLS Bank ruling by the Supreme Court and the ongoing attempts by the Federal Circuit to interpret the decision.
+CLS Bank ruling by the Supreme Court and the ongoing efforts by the Federal Circuit to interpret the decision.
 I continue to analyze patent protection strategies that minimize risk in this area to allow companies to more effectively grow their intellectual property.

 University of Illinois, J.D., magna cum laude